How to control binge eating by helping your mind

 I know some people dismiss the idea of flower remedies being helpful as unscientific and ridiculous.
 I know from personal experience how helpful they can be.
 So, I was delighted to read about some recent research in the Journal of Alternative and Complementary Medicine: “Efficacy of Flower Therapy for Anxiety in Overweight or Obese Adults: A Randomized Placebo-Controlled Clinical Trial”.

-Before I get into the study, a bit about Bach Flower Remedies.
+Before I get into the study, a bit about the Bach Flower Remedies.

 The remedies are based on flowering plants and trees.
 They are designed to correct inappropriate psychological states.